EXPRESSCLUSTER/Integrated-Cluster-WebUI/README-EN.md

 By using this function, you will be able to unify the management of EXPRESSCLUSTER cluster systems.
 (Integrated Cluster WebUI as below)

 As sample, we provide Integrated Cluster WebUI's script.
-In the following section, this document describes how to use the sample script.
+In the following section, this document describes how to use the sample scripts.

 ### Configuration
 ```